-We lease multiple facilities under operating leases with various expiration dates through 2024.
+We determine the lease period of any executed agreements using the noncancelable lease term plus any renewal options by which the failure to renew imposes a penalty in such amount that renewal is reasonably assured.
+We lease multiple facilities under operating leases with various expiration dates through 2030.
 In addition, we are responsible for the real estate taxes and operating expenses related to these facilities.
 We also have lease commitments for automobiles and office equipment.
-Rent expense charged to operations under operating leases was approximately \$15.8 million, \$15.4 million and \$15.5 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Rent expense charged to operations under operating leases was approximately \$17.2 million, \$15.8 million and \$15.4 million for the years ended December 31, 2014, 2013 and 2012, respectively.